SmarterApp/RDW_Documentation/docs/PerformanceTuning.Redshift.md

 ## Performance Tuning - Redshift (PostgreSQL)

-**Intended Audience**: this document has some instructions for finding performance issues with the Aurora (MySQL) database(s).
+**Intended Audience**: this document has some instructions for finding performance issues with the Redshift (PostgreSQL) database.
 Operations may find this useful.

 You can find additional resources here:
 - [awslabs](https://github.com/awslabs/amazon-redshift-utils)